nmmneves/OPXAQL/README.md

   config.vm.box_version = "2.2.0"
 end

-4- In the same directory do "vagrant up"
+4- In the same directory do "vagrant up".
+It should download a VMI with OPX Version 2.2 pre-installed.

-5- Now in Virtual Box there should be running the VM you just downloaded
+5- Now in Virtual Box there should be running the VM you just downloaded.

-6- Shutdown the VM
+6- Shutdown the VM.

-7- Follow one of this tutorials to change from VirtualBox to VMWare
+7- Follow one of this tutorials to change from VirtualBox to VMWare.

 -https://kb.vmware.com/s/article/2010196

 -https://askubuntu.com/questions/588426/how-to-export-and-import-virtualbox-vm-images

-8- Put file 80-dn-virt-intf.rules in the directory etc/udev/rules.d
+8- Put file 80-dn-virt-intf.rules in the directory etc/udev/rules.d.

 ### --------------------Instalation--------------------